This article is all about the health risks forklift operators face on a daily basis.

 Between long shifts, sitting for hours at a time in a cramped cab, and twisting and craning your neck to see behind you, you’ve no doubt experienced some side effects from driving a forklift.

-That’s why we asked Dr. Chad Hoffman from Lifestyle Chiropractic, in Green Bay, Wisconsin for his expert advice on what you can do to minimize the health impacts of driving a forklift.
+That’s why we asked Dr. Chad Hoffman from Lifestyle Chiropractic, in Green Bay, Wisconsin for his expert advice on what you can do to minimize the health impacts of driving a lift truck.

 Let’s dig in.